-Strategy Project Consistency promoting reusable carryout bags, thus reducing the amount of solid waste generated in the form of plastic carryout bags.
+Strategy Project Consistency Zero Waste - High Recycling Efforts to exceed the 75% mandate would allow for additional reductions in climate change emissions.
+Consistent As described above, Santa Barbara County currently meets the 75% goal of recycling.
+The Proposed Ordinance would assist by promoting reusable carryout bags, thus reducing the amount of solid waste generated in the form of plastic carryout bags.
 The ordinance would also shift bag consumption from plastic to recyclable paper.
 This would increase recycling of carryout bags because paper bags are recycled by services provided to each residence and workplace in the Study Area.
 Consumer access to plastic bag recycling opportunities is limited.
-Energy Commission (CEC) Fuel-Efficient Replacement Tires & Inflation Programs State legislation established a statewide program to encourage the production and use of more efficient tires.
-Consistent Carryout bag delivery drivers could purchase tires for their vehicles that comply with state programs for increased fuel efficiency.
+Energy Commission (CEC) Fuel-Efficient Replacement Tires &amp; Inflation Programs State legislation established a statewide program to encourage the production and use of more efficient tires.
+Consistent Trucking companies that deliver Ccarryout bags delivery drivers could purchase tires for their vehicles that comply with state programs for increased fuel efficiency.
 Alternative Fuels: Non-Petroleum Fuels Increasing the use of non-petroleum fuels in California's transportation sector, as recommended as recommended in the CEC's 2003 and 2005 Integrated Energy Policy Reports.
 Consistent Carryout bag delivery drivers could purchase alternative fuel vehicles and utilize these fuels once they are commercially available regionally and locally.